permanent link: How to Enlighten Visuddha Chakra

 These five Bhutas align with five lower chakras as they put a correlated operative relationship with them.
 They are aligned with 10 Indriyas.
 A seed (Beeja) mantra is allotted for each element concerned.
 When you are practicing chakra meditation, you basically shift your attention on a progressive basis through different chakras together with the essential awareness of the characteristics of each chakra.
 Kindly follow the table below to get a thorough overview.

-Different Types of Dharma
+permanent link: Different Types of Dharma

 The etymological implication of dharma is to hold or that holds.
 Dharma holds us.
 We belong to dharma.
 The entire creation lies within the manifestation of dharma, from microcosm to macrocosm.
 Dharma is some governing rule that defines the Law of Nature.
 So when we practice dharma, it implies that we regard the Law of Nature and abide by it.